Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + Implication, speculation, or recommendation.

 + The two forms of Abstract
-  + The abstract may be structured (with subheadings), or free form.
+  + The abstract may be structured (with subheadings) or in free form.

 ## Unit 6 Publication process